geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 ### Ollama ps

 Like other `ps` commands that list processes, the `ollama ps` command will list running models.
-For this, you will first need to run a model; you can run the Qwen2 0.5 B parameters model with `ollama run qwen2.5:0.5b`.
+For this, you will first need to run a model; you can run the Qwen 2.5 0.5B parameters model with `ollama run qwen2.5:0.5b`.
 Then, in a new CLI tab, you can run `ollama ps`, which will give an output similar to the following:

 ```bash/0
 ollama ps